 - Create different lead nurturing tack on multiple ICPs(Ideal Customer Personas)

-The customer journey can be perilous and long to move from the first contact to purchase intent.
+- Traverse the path with your customer: The customer journey can be perilous and long to move from the first contact to purchase intent.
 Sales smoothly sail and make the journey with marketing acting as a rudder, guiding through the treacherous waters.

 Slow down and walk at the pace of the customer even if it means taking a long meandering path.
 Push the customer limits and hurrying the journey can make them feel uneasy and won’t likely continue the journey to purchase.

 69% of the salesperson who turns into advisors is most likely to get away with deals.
 Deals close faster if the sales team’s ability to demonstrate an understanding of the buyer’s company.